 Snoring is the butt of many jokes and comedy routines.
-From Wilma Flintstone to Being Mary Jane, many a bed partner has struggled with this.
+Many a bed partner has struggled with this.
 Recent studies suggest that while snoring can be annoying and interrupt your sleep partner’s sleep, it is actually particularly dangerous for the snorer.
 This is because snoring may also indicate a more serious problem called Obstructive Sleep Apnea.

 Symptoms of Sleep apnea include